Introcan Safety® 3

 Passive Safety Shield – A passive fully automatic protection helps eliminating needlestick injuries and related infections.
 It deploys automatically, cannot be bypassed and requires no user activation 1,2

-Multi-access blood control septum – helps to prevent blood exposure during catheter insertion and while disconnecting a device from the catheter hub 3
+Multi-access blood control septum – helps to prevent blood exposure during catheter insertion and while connecting/disconnecting Luer devices.3

 Integrated Stabilization platform – sophisticated catheter securement helps to reduce catheter movement and related complications 4,5,6